Yishun triple murders: Psychiatric reports

 The High Court also received psychiatric reports from both the prosecution and the defence.
 The defence's psychiatric expert, Dr Tommy Tan, presented his report first in April 2012.

 According to Dr Tan, who examined Wang two years after the incident, he stated that Wang qualified for a defence of diminished responsibility against all the three murder charges against him.
 He diagnosed Wang was suffering from an adjustment disorder, which was suggestive of a mild or prolonged depressed mood.
 The disorder resulted from the frequent harassment Wang experienced from Zhang's family members, the loss of both his employment and retirement funds (the latter which due to Zhang's endless spending), the extreme humiliation and bizarre mistreatment Wang faced and experienced in Zhang's flat during his time in Singapore, and the helplessness he felt due to his lack of familiarity in a foreign land like Singapore and the issues of his relationship with Zhang.
 Furthermore, Dr Tan also added that patients with adjustment disorders are known to be liable to outbursts of violence, like in Wang's case, which led to him committing the murders.

 Dr Tan referred to a report known as the "MacArthur Study" by John Monahan to support his case.
 The MacArthur Study, which tested patients suffering from separate categories of major mental disorders and from other mental disorders (adjustment disorder fell within the category of other mental disorders).
 The results of the MacArthur study suggested that the rate of prevalence of violence for patients diagnosed with other mental disorders was higher than those diagnosed with major mental disorders, and the difference in the statistics was significant.
-When asked why Wang cannot recall his crimes even though he given detailed statements, Dr Tan answered that Wang may have unconsciously forgotten this part of memory, as stimulated by the trauma of killing his loved one, and added that many offenders similar to Wang's case also had such memory losses though Wang would have known what he was doing.
+When asked why Wang cannot recall his crimes even though he gave detailed statements, Dr Tan answered that Wang may have unconsciously forgotten this part of memory, as stimulated by the trauma of killing his loved one, and added that many offenders similar to Wang's case also had such memory losses though Wang would have known what he was doing.
 He conceded that there is no study conducted on such a phenomenon, but he stated that awareness does not equate to thinking.